Tuesday, September 30, 2008

 1986-87

 The good: The John Brophy era begins, and the sight of an angry white-haired man in a derby scares the Leafs into earning a playoff spot.
 This was the second year of the two-year Brad "Motor City Smitty" Smith era.
-The Leafs manage an upset first round win against a St. Louis Blues team coached by a young Jacques Martin, who vows to only ever be the Leafs playoff bitch like four more times at the absolute most.
+The Leafs manage an upset first round win against a St. Louis Blues team coached by a young Jacques Martin, who vows to only ever be the Leafs playoff fodder like four more times at the absolute most.

 The bad: Despite the playoff appearance, the Leafs were still ten games under .500.
 Nobody on the entire team managed 75 points.
 Harold Ballard is alive.